AdityaCoppisetti/mp3pod/journal.md

 okay so im using these buttons because they are slim tiny and i really like the satisfying click they have.

+they are multifunctional because i will use them for everything i.e - play , pause , next , volume up , volume down.